-Supporters of the White Ridge Building Plan add new claims to the effect that this region is not so important and has mediocre nature.
-We of course strongly oppose these claims.
+Supporters of the White Ridge building plan contribute further additional claims to the effect that this region is not special or important, and has “mediocre” nature.
+We, of course, strongly oppose these claims.
 White Ridge is a region with particularly high-value natural assets.

-The Jerusalem Hills are undoubtedly a kingdom of wildlife, forests, and springs, and an incredible hiking site.
-But perhaps the economic argument is correct?
+The Jerusalem Hills are undoubtedly a paradise of wildlife, forests, and springs; and an incredible hiking site.
+Could the economic argument pull its weight?

 Absolutely not!
-The economic argument of the entrepreneurs and supporters of the White Ridge Building Plan is deceptive and unfounded.
+The economic argument of the entrepreneurs and supporters of the White Ridge building plan is deceptive and unfounded.

-In February 2019 a report was published on Jerusalem’s land reserves for housing until 2040.
-The investigation revealed that there are 125 thousand potential residential units in the capital.
-Even if we take into account the difficulties in building some of them, we are left with almost 80 thousand residential units that can be built within Jerusalem until 2040 without affecting the unique natural landscapes surrounding the city.
+In February 2019, a report was published on Jerusalem’s land reserves for housing until 2040.
+The investigation revealed that there are 125,000 potential residential units in the capital.
+Even if we take into account the difficulties in building some of them, we are left with almost 80,000 residential units that can be built within Jerusalem, until 2040, without affecting the unique natural landscapes surrounding the city.

-Furthermore, building on the city’s outskirts is complicated, inefficient and expensive.
+Furthermore, building on the city’s outskirts is complicated, inefficient, and expensive.
 It requires more highways and neglects the inner-city neighborhoods and the option of renewing and improving them.
-Building on White Ridge and other locations in the Jerusalem Hills will cause many resources to be diverted outside the city, at the expense of building-evacuation plans, urban renewal, employment development, and hoteliery in the heart of Jerusalem.
+Building on White Ridge and other locations in the Jerusalem Hills will cause the diversion of many resources to outside the city, at the expense of building-evacuation plans, urban renewal, employment development, and hotels in the heart of Jerusalem.

-The vision: A national park in the Jerusalem Hills
+The vision: a national park in the Jerusalem Hills

 To protect the Jerusalem Hills for future generations, the Society for the Protection of Nature in Israel is promoting the establishment of the Jerusalem Hills and Springs National Park.

-A national park will connect forests, open spaces and existing nature reserves to create a unique, diverse protected area.
-It’s a joy for hikers, and particularly important for wildlife and plants.
-Only a diverse, continuous area will allow the natural systems to exist and flourish in the present and future.
-The Minister for Environmental Protection, Tamar Zandberg, declared that she will support the plan—to create a protected green ring that embraces the City of Jerusalem.
+A national park will connect forests, open spaces, and existing nature reserves to create a unique and diverse protected area.
+It’d be a joy for hikers, and is particularly important for wildlife and plants.
+Only a diverse, continuous area will allow the natural systems to persist and flourish into the future.
+The Minister for Environmental Protection, Tamar Zandberg, declared that she will support the plan—for a protected green mantle that surrounds the City of Jerusalem in nature’s embrace.

 Video photography: Yair Paz